 First, different page-description languages—and different emulations of a page-description language—will render a given document slightly differently.
 In my experience, those differences are often most noticeable in the quality of printed text, and that quality can vary widely.

-Second, no printer can ever be better than its printer driver.
+Second, no printer can ever be better than its driver software.
 Garbage in, garbage out.
 Even if a printer has excellent technical specifications—great resolution and print speed—it can be hobbled by a bad driver.
 And if it turns out your printer has bad driver software, there’s not much you can do except buy a different printer.

 Among page-description languages, PostScript is still the gold standard.
 It dominates professional publishing.
-Therefore, if you want the best printed output, consider a printer that uses true licensed PostScript.
-(For instance, most members of the Xerox Phaser line of printers.
-I own one of these.)
+Therefore, if you want the best printed output, consider a printer that uses true licensed PostScript (not emulated PostScript).

 If you’re considering a printer that uses PostScript emulation, scrutinize its output before you buy.
 Get samples of black text at various sizes.
 Ignore the ritzy color photo that most printers use as their automatic test page.
 That photo may be pretty, but it won’t tell you anything about how the printer performs with text-heavy documents.